Pronouns: she/her

 Biography

-Dr. Atkin’s primary research interests are in the race-related development of Multiracial and Asian American adolescents and young adults.
-She is interested in understanding processes and experiences related to racial-ethnic socialization, racial-ethnic identity, and discrimination, examining how these factors interact to affect health and well-being.
-She also studies the racial attitudes, critical consciousness, and racial-ethnic socialization experiences of diverse individuals in efforts to understand the factors that motivate people to work towards achieving racial justice.
-Dr. Atkin runs the Antiracism, Resistance, Identity, Socialization, and Equity (ARISE) lab, which involves undergraduate and graduate research assistants to study these topics.
+Dr. Atkin’s primary research interests are in the development of Multiracial and Asian American adolescents and young adults.
+She is interested in understanding processes and experiences that serve as risk and resilience factors, such as socialization, identity, exclusion, and family relationships, examining how these factors interact to affect health and well-being.
+Dr. Atkin runs the ARISE lab, which involves undergraduate and graduate research assistants to study these topics.

-Dr. Atkin utilizes both quantitative and qualitative methods in her work, and develops measures to provide scholars with tools to assess important race-related constructs.
-In addition to her research, she serves on the editorial board of the journal Cultural Diversity and Ethnic Minority Psychology.
+Dr. Atkin utilizes both quantitative and qualitative methods in her work, and develops measures to provide scholars with tools to assess important constructs unique to specific populations’ experiences.
+In addition to her research, she serves on the editorial board of the Journal of Research on Adolescence.

 Education